-Do You Have a Critter and Insect Friendly Garden?
+Do You Have a Critter Friendly Garden?

-The Spotted Flycatcher
+The Spotted Flycatcher Nested in the Wall

-Willows Are Great Providers for Shelter and Food
+Dead Willows Are Great Providers for Shelter and Food

 It's a bacterium in the ground and when all elements are perfect it pops up and attacks even old willows.
 There's no cure for it alas and there's nothing we can do to prevent it or cure it.
 The willow dies within a short time.

 So far three of our willows got infected and we left them standing there because even a dead willow is beautiful and it's a great provider for shelter and food for bugs and birds.
-I often see the woodpecker hanging there, picking the bark away, and snatching caterpillars or other bugs.
+I often see the woodpecker hanging in there, picking the bark away, and snatching caterpillars or other insects.